Doña Bárbara: Publication

 Gallegos took his first trip into the Llanos of Apure, central Venezuela at Easter 1927, in order to gather material for the book he was writing, during the course of which he stayed on a ranch near San Fernando de Apure.
 His previous book, La Trepadora, had been well received.
 During his stay, he gathered many details of the local idiom, scenery, and daily life, and was inspired by the real people he encountered; Doña Bárbara herself is derived at least in part from the local landowner Doña Pancha.
 Of the fifty place names mentioned, more than half are easily identifiable in the area, and many more can be associated with existing sites with a little more effort.

 Within a month of returning to Caracas, the first pages of the resulting novel, La Coronela, were being printed.
 However, dissatisfied with the title and the first printed pages, Gallegos called the printing off.
 Gallegos then took his wife to Bologna, Italy, for an operation, and returned to the manuscript, making substantial revisions and coming up with a better title: Doña Bárbara.
 The novel was then first published in Barcelona, Spain, in February 1929, by Spanish publisher Editorial Araluce.
 It was substantially revised for its January 1930 second edition, with Gallegos adding five chapters amounting to 20,000 words, re-ordering chapters, and making various other changes.
 Gallegos later made further changes, until the author was finally satisfied with his work in 1954.

 Reception

-The novel was published to worldwide acclaim, and despite Gallegos' research in the Llanos taking just 8 days, those familiar with the Venezuelan Llanos were almost without exception convinced of its authenticity, convinced Gallegos was very familiar with them, if not born there.
+The novel was published to worldwide acclaim, and despite Gallegos' research in the Llanos taking just 8 days, those familiar with the Venezuelan Llanos were, almost without exception, convinced of its authenticity and that Gallegos was extremely familiar with the region, if not born there.